– Concerns about Suffering on a Gigantic Scale

 Other potential sources of gigantic suffering might be found, as long as we have not definitively established what is consciousness, in plants, rocks, atoms or other entities, as evoked in articles like Plant perception (paranormal) or Is There Suffering in Fundamental Physics?.

-We will look again soon, as we progress in Our Action Plan About Suffering, into what we might do about suffering on a gigantic scale. (to be followed)
+Let’s keep an open eye on what the Center might do about suffering on a gigantic scale. (to be followed)

 License